Rider Chips

-Rider Chips (ライダーチップス, Raidā Chippusu) are a Japanese hard rock band started in 2000 on the Avex Mode label.
+Rider Chips (ライダーチップス, Raidā Chippusu) are a Japanese hard rock band started in 2000 on the Nippon Columbia label before switching to Avex Mode in 2002.
 Originally, it consisted of only three instrumentalists who invited different vocalists periodically.
 But in 2006, Ricky (formerly of Dasein) joined the group full-time as vocalist.

 The group was formed in order to provide songs for the popular Kamen Rider Series, and was the official band of the Kamen Rider shows from 2000 to 2007, according to the CD jackets.